-Following the Executive Committee’s decision, you may submit an appeal to the Senate Appeals Committee within ten (10) business.
+Following the Executive Committee’s decision, you may submit an appeal to the Senate Appeals Committee within ten (10) business days.
 Refer to our section on the Senate Appeals Committee for more information.

 The Senate Appeals Committee (SAC) is the highest level of appeal for individual cases at the University of Ottawa.
 Decisions taken by the Senate Appeals Committee are final and without appeal.
 The Committee has the power to overturn a faculty’s decision.

 To begin, consult the Committee’s Terms of Reference and procedure.
 In order to bring your case to the attention of the Senate Appeals Committee, you must have already received a decision from your faculty.
 Your appeal must be submitted within ten (10) business days following the faculty’s decision.

 When appealing to this Committee, it is important for your letter of appeal be clear and for the facts outlining your individual situation to be organized chronologically.
 Your letter is the first document the Committee members will see, and they do not know you personally, nor the context surrounding your situation.
 Remember that the Senate Appeals Committee is made up of professors and students belonging to various faculties.